RedMadRobot/figma-export/README.md

 If a color, icon or image is unique for iOS or Android platform, it should contains "ios" or "android" word in the description field in the properties.
 If a color, icon or image is used only by the designer, and it should not be exported, the word "none" should be specified in the description field.

-If a icon is support RTL (iOS only), it should contains "rtl" word in the description field in the properties.
+If an icon supports RTL (iOS only), it should contains "rtl" word in the description field in the properties.

 **Styles and Components must be published to a Team Library.**